 You’ll often see this reflected light in portraits, nature photography, and any other type of photography where the photographer is using a flash or a lot of direct light.

-The easy way to give your camera stability on uneven surfaces.
+An easy way to give your camera stability on uneven surfaces.
 Most tripods have a standard mount for your camera, but some do not.

 If you have an irregularly shaped camera, you need to find a tripod mount for it.